 When to do User Testing?

 User testing is most effective during the concept testing and usability testing stages of product development.
 During the concept testing stage, user testing can help you identify areas for improvement in your product concept and validate your overall value proposition.
+What’s important is that you write concept testing survey questions that align with the desired information you want to obtain.
 During the usability testing stage, user testing can help you identify and address any usability issues before launch.

 Tools for User Testing